mlatysheva/marias-art-atelier/README.md

 After a successful purchase, the list of available paintings is updated in real time using websocket connection:

 ![Available paintings after purchase](screenshots/paintings_after_payment.png)

+## Stack used:
+- React
+- Next.js
+- `zod` library to provide validation of user inputs
+- Stripe to provide payment functionality
+- Open AI API to automatically render a description for the painting based on tags
+- Material UI
+- `dayjs` library to render a calender
+- `socket.io` library to use websockets
+- `keen-slider` to render the images of a painting in a caroussel